IBM-Cloud/docs/cli/plugins/registry/index.md

 # {{site.data.keyword.registrylong}} CLI
 {: #containerregcli}

-The {{site.data.keyword.registrylong}} CLI is a plug-in that lets you manage your registry resources, such as namespaces, images, and quotas, across your org.
+The {{site.data.keyword.registrylong}} CLI is a plug-in that lets you manage your registry resources, such as namespaces and images, across your org.
 {: shortdesc}

 **Prerequisites**